In Perpignan, the RN has also won over the middle class

 Citizenship Chair, Author provided

-The picture that emerges is the opposite of that painted by proponents of the “peripheral France” thesis.
+The pattern that emerges is the opposite of that described by proponents of the “peripheral France” theory.

-The RN vote did not emerge in working-class neighborhoods as a result of multicultural society, but rather on the outskirts of those neighborhoods, peaking in affluent areas, in opposition to a multiethnic society perceived as responsible for financial waste and insecurity; meanwhile, the collapse of the patronage system has alienated working-class areas and prevented a surge in voter turnout this time around.
+The RN vote did not take root in working-class neighborhoods as a result of multicultural society, but rather on the outskirts of those neighborhoods, peaking in affluent areas, in opposition to a multiethnic society deemed responsible for financial waste and insecurity; meanwhile, the collapse of the patronage system caused working-class areas to lose their support for the party and prevented a surge in voter turnout from occurring this time around.

-A natural objection to our argument would be that the shifts in voter behavior are a result of the voting conditions brought about by the coronavirus crisis and an excessively long interval between the two rounds of voting, which demobilized entire segments of the electorate, as political scientist Céline Braconnier demonstrates.
-We can show that the issue is structural by examining a few diagrams.
+The obvious objection to our argument would be that the shifts in voter behavior are a consequence of the voting conditions brought about by the coronavirus crisis and an excessively long interval between the two rounds of voting, which demobilized entire segments of the electorate, as political scientist Céline Braconnier demonstrates.
+We can show that the issue is structural by presenting a few diagrams.

-Half of Perpignan’s electorate consists of people born in the department, while the other half comes from other departments in mainland France.
-In the everyday vocabulary of Perpignan, this difference is summed up as “Catalans” versus “Gavatx”—those “of the land” and those who came from beyond the village of Salses.
-These “outsiders,” as non-native Perpignan residents are often called, tend to live in the affluent neighborhoods:
+Half of Perpignan’s electorate consists of people born in the department, while the other half comes from other departments in metropolitan France.
+In everyday Perpignan parlance, this distinction is summed up by the terms “Catalans” and “Gavatx”—those “of local descent” and those who came from beyond the village of Salses.
+These “allochtones,” as non-native Perpignan residents are often called, tend to live in the more affluent neighborhoods:

 Citizenship Chair, Author provided